svitlanaf/Image_Calories_Calc/README.md

 # _Image Calories Calculator_

 #### _Image Calories Calculator is a web application that allows user to count calories by image they upload.
-Simply find an image, copy it's address, paste in the input field and press the "Cpunt Cals" button.
-This app uses an API that recognizes food by picture, but it's not 100% accurate.
+Simply find an image, copy it's address, paste in the input field and press the "Count Cals" button.
+This app uses an API that recognizes food by picture, but it's not a 100% accurate.
 So, if a food name is not correctly recognized select it from the drop down menu below the image._

 #### By _**Zach Weintraub and Svitlana Filatova**_